ibm-cloud-docs/openshift/storage-utilities.md

         ```
         {: screen}

     2. Review the logs of the `ibm-storage-backup` pod to make sure that your backup was successful.
-When you see the `... backup completed` message in the event logs, your backup completed successfully.
+When you see the `... backup completed` message in the logs, your backup completed successfully.

         ```sh
         oc logs ibm-storage-backup